JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-add-dependencies.md

 ## Android dependencies

-The workflow for adding Android-specific dependencies to a KMM module is the same as it is for pure Android projects: add a line to your Gradle build script declaring the dependency you need and import the project.
+The workflow for adding Android-specific dependencies to a Kotlin Multiplatform module is the same as it is for pure Android projects: add a line to your Gradle build script declaring the dependency you need and import the project.
 You’ll then be able to use this dependency in your Kotlin code.

-We recommend adding Android dependencies to KMM projects by adding them to a specific Android source set:
+We recommend adding Android dependencies to Multiplatform Mobile projects by adding them to a specific Android source set:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">